 In my dad’s case, he had to surrender his driver’s license, which bothered him immensely.
 He was still talking about it almost right up until the day he passed away, about 15 months later.

-Getting older can be painful.
+Getting older can be painful and filled with health problems.
 Your senior parent’s joints, muscles, and bones aren’t as flexible as they used to be.
 In all probability, they likely don’t wake up without feeling sore.
 Then, as the day goes on, their pain probably increases.

 This is especially true if they are dealing with complications from pressure ulcers – which can be very painful.

-I know my mom suffered with arthritis in her hips and hands for the last years of her life.
+I know my mom suffered with chronic pain from arthritis in her hips and hands for the last years of her life.
 She couldn’t sleep well because of it and it made activities painful and, thus, less enjoyable.

-Grinning and bearing it through pain day after day can wear on anybody, making them cranky.
+Grinning and bearing it through pain day after day and dealing with poor health can wear on anybody, making them cranky.

 Medication Side Effects